-Sheena Byrom OBE is Chair of the Iolanthe Midwifery Trust and is an internationally renowned speaker and author
+Sheena Byrom OBE is former Chair of the Iolanthe Midwifery Trust and is an internationally renowned speaker and author

 Sheena Byrom is a practising midwife, and worked within the NHS for more than 35 years.
 Sheena was one of the UK’s first consultant midwives, and as head of midwifery successfully helped to lead the development of three birth centres in East Lancashire.

 As well as being an international speaker, Sheena provides consultancy services to both NHS Trusts and to organisations globally; helping and supporting them to promote normal, physiological childbirth.